willfaught/willfaught.github.io/content/blog/2018-12-10-8-common-mistakes-that-get-developers-fired.md

 Andrew McDermott:

 >A tech employee, who I'll call Alan, was watching anime porn at work.
-Not satisfied with simply watching it, he decided it was time to start printing his porn — on a color laser printer, no less.
+Not satisfied with simply watching it, he decided it was time to start printing his porn &mdash; on a color laser printer, no less.
 >
 >He printed it on transparencies which, as it turns out, weren't compatible with the laser printer.
 >